-- a) serve as a means for people at grassroots level to communicate with the local municipalities about issues relating to transport; - b) be inclusive; - c) involve all transport sectors in the area (through proper communication structures); - d) unite the public transport industry in the area; - e) identify transport needs and monitor the implementation of measures to meet these needs, by means of - - i) being part of the planning and operational process in the area; - ii) being part of the process for making policy and drafting legislation; - iii) ensuring peace and stability in the area by means of conflict resolution; - iv) developing the skills of participants, and creating an effective forum; - v) improving transport in general; - vi) providing economic assistance;
+- a) serve as a means for people at grassroots level to communicate with the local municipalities about issues relating to transport; - b) be inclusive; - c) involve all transport sectors in the area (through proper communication structures); - d) unite the public transport industry in the area; - e) identify transport needs and monitor the implementation of measures to meet these needs, by means of - i) being part of the planning and operational process in the area; - ii) being part of the process for making policy and drafting legislation; - iii) ensuring peace and stability in the area by means of conflict resolution; - iv) developing the skills of participants, and creating an effective forum; - v) improving transport in general; - vi) providing economic assistance; - vii) ensuring safe road conditions by enforcing adherence to traffic rules and - viii) regulations.

-- vii) ensuring safe road conditions by enforcing adherence to traffic rules and regulations; - f) implement the NTTT recommendations.
+f) implement the NTTT recommendations.

-The VDTF has an approved constitution as well as a code of conduct to ensure orderly and well-organised meetings.
-It is important to note that the District Transport Forum is used as a basic planning platform to ensure uniformity in the district.
-It will become extremely important in future for local municipalities to have active transport forums so that the transport plans can be implemented.
-The representatives who should attend meetings of the local transport forums would be drawn from the following:
+It is important that the MDTF should have an approved constitution as well as a code of conduct to ensure orderly and well-organised meetings.
+It is important to realise that the District Transport Forum is used as a basic planning platform to ensure uniformity in the district while it would become extremely important in future that local municipalities would have active transport forums in order to implement the transport plans.

+Typical representatives that should attend local transport forums are drawn from the following:

-a) Local Municipality
+- a) Local Municipality

-- i) Councillors from the relevant subcommittee
+- i) Councillors from the relevant Subcommittee

 - ii) Officials of the following departments:

 - Technical Services Department

 - Traffic Department

 - Health Department

 - LED Department

-b) Limpopo Provincial Government
+- b) Limpopo Provincial Government

-- i) Department of Public Works Vhembe District Office - ii) Department of Transport Vhembe District Office - iii) Traffic Control Vhembe District Office - c) Vhembe District Municipality Councillor and official - d) Business Forum - e) South African Police Service - f) Sanco - g) Spoornet - h) Taxi industry, including the local taxi operations, long-distance taxi operations and metered-taxi operations. - i) Bus industry - j) Passengers and communities through unions and ward councillors - k) Roads Agency Limpopo - Organisations for people with disabilities.
+- i) Department of Public Works MOPANI District Office

+- ii) Department of Transport MOPANI District Office

+- iii) Traffic Control MOPANI District Office

+- c) MOPANI District Municipality Councillor and official

+- d) Business Forum

+- e) South African Police Service

+- f) Sanco

+- g) Spoornet

+- h) Taxi industry, including the local taxi operations, long-distance taxi operations and metered-taxi operations.

+- i) Bus industry

+- j) Passengers and communities through unions and ward councillors

+- k) Roads Agency Limpopo

+- I) Disabled organisations
-In addition to consultation with the VDTF, further detailed discussions were conducted on an ad hoc basis with some of the key players.
-The input of the various role players appears in the various sections of the OLS for the VDM.

-Figure 6.1.1 indicates the overall communication structure apart from the forum that was used to prepare the VDM-OLS.
-Table 6.1.1 provides a more detailed description of the respective role players.
+In addition to consultation with the MDTF, further detailed discussions were conducted on an ad hoc basis with some of the key players.
+The input of the various role players appears in the various sections of the OLS for the MDM.
+Figure 6.1.1 indicates the overall communication structure apart from the forum that was used to prepare the MDM-OLS.
+Table 6.1.1 provides a more detail description of the respective role-players.